stuntrally/stuntrally3/Developing.md

 ## SR3 ToDo

-Many _ToDo_: tasks are added around here BTW of topics.
+Many _ToDo:_ tasks are added around here BTW of topics.
 Shorter, fast updated list with more is on [Roadmap](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap).
 And more in oldest [Task list](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php) with good info (sort by P, 1 is most important).